 (1) Start by stripping the end of your wire, then giving it a little twist.
 I use a stripping tool called a “Knipex 12 42 195”.
 The strip should be about 2-3mm

 (2) Then break off a crimp connector from the strand.
 Hold it in your left hand and stick the wire wings into the 1.6mm section of the tool.
+The wings should point into the crimper (look at the picture) so that when you crimp, that they bend back on themselves.
 You want to make sure that the outer insulation wings are not in the crimper, meaning we are only going to crimp the inside wings on the first crimp.

 Here is a picture where you can see that things are all lined up.